dragonfly-science/dragonfly-website/content/work/2015-03-25-reporting-case-study.md

 ##Mentoring staff in R and LaTeX
 We worked with the MBIE sector performance team to help develop the graphics for this report.
-Their analysts were using the software R, and we were able to show the team how to use this powerful software to produce publication quality graphics, that met the requirements of the graphic designers.
+Their analysts were using the statistical software R, and we were able to show the team how to use this powerful software to produce publication quality graphics, that met the requirements of the graphic designers.